Information for students and families

 If you have experienced COVID-19 related disruptions or other educational costs due to the disruption of VCU on-campus operations, you may be eligible for emergency relief funds.
 The VCU Federal Emergency Relief Fund is available for students to apply for aid under the CARES Act.
 In addition, the Virtual Student Services Center is now available 24/7 for students to ask questions and get information.
 Students who are not eligible for CARES Act funding may be eligible for emergency funding that is being offered through Student Affairs.

-The revised Fall 2020 schedule of classes was announced on July 15 and includes descriptions of the course modality (how the course will be taught: in-person, online, or a combination) for more than 8,200 course sections.
+Any changes to course modalities (how the course will be taught: in-person, online, or a combination) will be finalized by Jan.
+21. This video shows how to check course modalities, instructor contacts, syllabi and more.
+Please contact your faculty members with further questions or concerns about course format.
 If you need to modify your schedule, please contact your undergraduate academic advisor or graduate program director.

 Get ready to Start Strong with VCU’s start-of-the-semester how-to-guide.